 Maternity (Childbirth) and Parental Leave

 Research Fellows who give birth are eligible for up to six (6) weeks of paid maternity leave for physical recovery from childbirth.
 Fellows are also eligible for up to six (6) of paid parental leave to bond with a new child in the 12 months following birth or placement for adoption, foster care or legal guardianship.
 Maternity leave is available immediately, while parental leave may be utilized after a six-month period of employment.
-Eligibility for maternity and parental leave is subject to the rules of the sponsor or grant regarding payment for the leave period.
+Eligibility for postdoctoral research fellows is subject to the rules of the sponsor or grant regarding the leave period.
+UMOR maintains a central fund to cover maternity or parental leave charges for postdoctoral research fellows, regardless of funding source.
 For more information, review SPG 201.30-6.